sje30/sp2021/github/package-steps.md

 description file.

-# Document to create hep files in man
+# Document to create help files in man

 Add roxygen comments to your R files.

     devtools::document()

 this will update NAMESPACE;  don't forget the @export commands.